Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

-Consider the quantum cluster algebra of framed $GL_n$ local systems on a disk with two marked points on the boundary and a puncture.
-In\cite{20}, an embedding of $U_q(GL_n)$ into the quantum cluster algebra was constructed.
-The quantum cluster algebra admits the Fock-Goncharov-Shen Weyl group action and elements from the $U_q(GL_n)$ are invariant under the action.\cite{3} proved this embedding onto the subalgebra of Weyl group invariants is indeed an isomorphism.
+A natural extension of this result is to identify the generators of the entire algebra of Weyl group invariants.
+A useful precedent for this question comes from the quantum group setting.
+Consider the quantum cluster algebra of framed $PGL_{n+1}$ local systems on a disk with two marked points on the boundary and one puncture.
+In \cite{20}, an embedding of $U_q(\mathfrak{sl}_{n+1})$ into this quantum cluster algebra was constructed.
+The quantum cluster algebra admits the Fock--Goncharov--Shen Weyl group action, and the image of $U_q(\mathfrak{sl}_{n+1})$ is invariant under this action.
+A few years later, it was proved in \cite{3} that this embedding is an isomorphism onto a quotient algebra of the Weyl group invariants.